PrEP Tool Response

 - You know you are only having sex with people who are HIV negative or have an undetectable HIV viral load (someone living with HIV and on effective treatment can’t pass the virus on).

-- Your sexual partners are not from a high-risk group – men who have sex with men or people from a high prevalence country.
+- Your sexual partners are not from a high-risk group – men who have sex with men or from a population group or country where HIV is more common.

 Your answers indicate that your exposure to HIV and chances of infection is unlikely.